tonylixu/devops/algorithm/kth-largest/README.md

 ### Solution analysis
 The simplest solution for this one is just to sort the array then output the second last element.

+The time complexity is O(nlogn) as this is the avg and worst case.

+Space complextity is O(n), n is the number of element.